Victoria Vein Clinic

 Complications can occur even with perfect technique.

-• Allergic reaction.
+- Allergic reaction.
 This is rare but can present immediately as an anaphylactic reaction with generalised rash, constriction in the throat or difficulty with breathing.
 This is immediately treated by injecting cortisone or adrenaline.
 Allergy may cause a skin rash after treatment requiring antihistamines.
 Allergy is slightly more common in asthmatics.
-Patients must stay in the building for 20 minutes after any form of treatment to ensure that no allergic reactions occur.
+Patients should stay in the building for 20 minutes after any form of treatment to ensure that no allergic reactions occur.